Fady1Hany/A-proposal-for-a-per-component-documentation-layer/SPEC.md

 > Status: draft v0.1 — open for discussion

+## When a user requests a change or maintenance to a component, the prompt must use the exact name defined in the corresponding `COMPONENT_NAME.md` file.
+The AI will take the provided name and use it as `COMPONENT_NAME.md`, so the name in the prompt must match the component's existing name exactly.

 ## 1. Purpose

 `COMPONENT.md` is a small, structured documentation file co-located with a source component, designed to be read by AI coding agents.
 It gives the agent the minimum information it needs to navigate, predict impact, and verify changes for that component — without reading the whole codebase.